-BAKING 31314335 Cakes 3 Credits/Units
+BAKING 31314335 Specialty Cakes & Miniatures 3 Credits/Units

 This course covers all aspects of specialty cake baking, constructing, and assembly.
-Products include various types of foam cakes, creamed cakes, icings and fillings, along with dessert sauces, and plating techniques.
+Products include various types of foam cakes, creamed cakes, icings and fillings.
 European classic recipes as well as current trends in cakes will be demonstrated with lab time for practice.
 An assortment of miniature bakery products will be produced.

-BAKING 31314345 Artisan Breads 3 Credits/Units
+BAKING 31314345 Artisan Breads & Breakfast Pastries 3 Credits/Units

 This course provides students with a working knowledge of the production of pre-fermented yeast doughs and sourdoughs.
-In addition, students produce Viennoiserie, both laminated such as croissant, Danish and Kringle, and non-laminated products as Brioche and Gibassier.
+In addition, students produce Viennoiserie, both laminated such as croissant and Danish, and non-laminated such as Brioche and sweet dough.
 Production methods and speed are emphasized.
-Cooked custards and crepes are also introduced.